|Front Range K9 Academy / 6729 W. 44th Ave. / Wheat Ridge, CO / 80033 /// firstname.lastname@example.org /// (720) 839-1102

 Q: What Methods of Behavior Modification do you use?

-and positive reinforcement methods.
-Our on-staff behaviorist, Jennifer Hime, has used and honed our method over 27 years of
+reinforcement methods.
+Our on-staff behaviorist, Jennifer Hime, has used and honed our method over 30 years of experience, with over 8000 dogs.